Tim Fain

-Tim Fain is an American violinist, best known for his performances in the movie Black Swan and his work with American composer Philip Glass.
+Tim Fain is an American violinist and composer, best known for his performances in the feature film soundtracks to Black Swan, 12 Years a Slave, and Moonlight, and his work with American composer Philip Glass.

 Early life and education

 A native of Santa Monica, California, Fain is the son of Gordon and Margery Fain.
-Tim began studying violin at age 7 with his father, a neurophysiologist at UCLA, and at age 10, he performed Beethoven’s Spring Sonata for his 5th-grade classmates.
+He began studying violin at age of seven with his father, a neurophysiologist at University of California, Los Angeles, and at age of 10, he performed Beethoven’s Spring Sonata for his fifth-grade classmates.

 While living with his family in Cambridge, UK during middle school, Fain studied under Haroutune Bedelian at the Royal Conservatory of Music in London.